Although you may not immediately create sushi to the same standard as an experienced sushi chef, making sushi at home has some serious perks.

 This is the fun and most daunting part: knowing what you’ll need.

-You see, there are things you need such as tools and basic ingredients to make sushi.
+You see, there are things you need such as tools and basic ingredients for making sushi.
 But the best part is that you can totally get creative with the fillings and toppings.
 For your first roll ever, maybe keep it simple.
 Why not try to make a California roll?

-We promise, making homemade sushi gets easier with practice.
+We promise, making sushi gets easier with practice.

 Here’s what you need to get rolling: